 QUICK REFERENCE

 IMPORTANT SAFETY INSTRUCTIONS AND GUIDELINES

 BOARD SETTINGS AND FUNCTIONS

-FUSE BOLT
+FUSE BOLT PAGE C

 LOW PRESSURE REGULATOR (LPR)

 ON/OFF VALVE

-HYPER 2
+HYPER ^{2TM}

 ANTI CHOP EYES/ BALL DETENTS

-TRIGGER ADJUSTMENT
+ULTRALITE FRAME

 EXPLODED VIEW

 TROUBLE SHOOTING GUIDE

 WARRANTY INFORMATION

-QUICK REFERENCE - Using your marker
+QUICK REFERENCE - USING YOUR MARKER

-Air Supply - The DM5 should be operated using air/nitrogen gas only.
-This air needs to be supplied to the Hyper2 in-line regulator at a regulated pressure of no more than 800 psi.
-The Hyper2 in-line regulator comes factory preset at 175psi.
+Air Supply - The DM6 should be operated using air/nitrogen gas only.
+This air needs to be supplied to the Hyper^{2TM} in-line regulator at a regulated pressure of no more than 850 psi.
+The Hyper^{2TM} in-line regulator comes factory preset at 145psi.

-Turning On Your DM5 - The DM5's power is controlled by a simple two button membrane pad.
+Turning On Your DM6 - The DM6's power is controlled with two buttons on the back side of the grip frame.
 The top button turns the marker on and off, while the bottom button turns the eye on and off.
-Hold the power button for 3 seconds to turn the marker on.
-The LED in the grip will illuminate during the boot sequence.
+To turn the DM6 ON, press and hold the power button until the LED lights turn blue.
+The LED's in the grip will illuminate during the boot sequence.